portfolio-performance/portfolio-help/docs/en/reference/view/taxonomies/managing-taxonomies.md

 ![](images/taxonomies-edit-classification.png)

 In Figure 2, both lists are expanded.
 The `myTaxonomy` list contains two categories `Base currency` and `Foreign currencies` with appropriate securities assigned.
 The list `Without Classification` contains all unassigned securities.
-Please note that you **cannot** assign a security to more than one category.
+Please note that you **can** assign a security to more than one category.
+The weight however should add up to 100%.

 Figure: Context menu. {class=align-right style="width:20%"}